wzulfikar/lifelog/personal/from_wordpress_to_gitbook__md.md

 I used [GitBook](https://www.gitbook.com) before, to write documentation of a project I was working on.
 I wasn't really interested with it, but after digging more to its documentation and features, I feel really comfortable with it.

-[GitBook](https://www.gitbook.com) has thus things I always wanted.
+[GitBook](https://www.gitbook.com) has the things I always wanted.

-- Keep writing, regardless of internet connection
+####Keep writing, regardless of internet connection

-- Keep your writings around you
+Keep your writings around you
 - Desktop App
 - Version Control
 - Custom Domain